Clock Tower, Faisalabad

+History

 The decision to build the clock tower on this spot was made by the then Jhang deputy commissioner Sir James Lyall.
 The foundation of the majestic Clock Tower was laid on 14 November 1905 by the British lieutenant governor of Punjab Sir Charles Montgomery Rivaz.
 A water well formerly existed at the exact location of the Clock Tower which was filled with earth.
-The red sandstone used in its construction was brought from Sangla Hill Tehsil, about 50 kilometers away.The fund was collected at a rate of Rs.
+The red sandstone used in its construction was brought from Sangla Hill Tehsil, about 50 kilometres away.The fund was collected at a rate of Rs.
 18 per square of land.
 The fund thus raised was handed over to the Municipal Committee which undertook to complete the project.
 It took two years to complete the construction at a cost of Rs.
 40,000.

 The leading architect of that era, Sir Ganga Ram designed the main architecture of the city.
 This city was designed basically as an agricultural market.
 This city was established after cleaning the shrub forests of the Sandal Bar.
 A new irrigation system mainly comprising the canal irrigation system was established here.
 People from all over the Punjab migrated here and they were allotted fertile lands for cultivation.
 The city started establishing itself at an enormous rate.
 An agricultural school was set up here in 1905, which later became a college and then a university famously known as the University of Agriculture.

 Ghanta Ghar bazaar is made up of eight bazaars, where local grown produce is bought and sold.

 The locals refer to it as "Ghanta Ghar" which translates into Hour House in English.
 It is located in the older part of the city.
-The clock is placed at the center of the eight markets that, from a bird's-eye view, look like the Union Jack flag of the United Kingdom.
+The clock is placed at the centre of the eight markets that, from a bird's-eye view, look like the Union Jack flag of the United Kingdom.
 This special layout still exists today and can be viewed using the latest software from Google Maps.
 The eight markets (bazaars) each has unique product types for sale.
 The bazaars are named for the directions these open towards i.e. Katchery bazaar, Chiniot bazaar, Aminpur bazaar, Bhawana Bazaar, Jhang Bazaar, Montgomery bazaar, Karkhana bazaar and Rail bazaar.
 All these eight bazaars are also connected with each other through another round-shaped bazaar, which is called 'Gole Bazaar'.

-During festivals of Eid and Independence Day of Pakistan, the mayor (nazim) of Faisalabad delivers a speech at this site and hangs the flag at full mast.
+During festivals of Eid and Independence Day of Pakistan, the nazim of Faisalabad delivers a speech at this site and hangs the flag at full mast.